 We use GCM output available from the CMIP5 archive, the suite of model experiments organized and contributed from various modeling centers in support of the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC).
-Output from the historical and RCP8.5 model scenarios is used.
-The historical experiments are run for the years 1850-2005 and are forced with observations of transient climate forcings over the last 150 years (e.g., so-lar variability, land use change, GHG concentrations, etc).
+Output from the historical and

+RCP8.5 model scenarios is used.
+The historical experiments are run for the years 1850-2005 and are forced with observations of transient climate forcings (e.g., solar variability, land use change, GHG concentrations, etc).
 These experiments are initialized in 1850 using output from long, unforced control runs with fixed pre-industrial climate forcings.
-The RCP8.5 scenario (2006-2099) is one of a suite of future GHG forcing scenarios; RCP8.5 is designed so that the top of the atmosphere radiative imbalance will equal approximately $+8.5 \text{ W m}^{-2}$ by the end of the $21^{\text{st}}$ -century, relative to pre-industrial conditions.
+The RCP8.5 scenario (2006-2099) is one of a suite of future GHG forcing scenarios; RCP8.5 is designed so that the top of the atmosphere radiative imbalance will equal approximately +8.5 W m-2 by the end of the twenty-first century, relative to pre-industrial conditions.
 The RCP8.5 scenario runs are initialized using the end of the historical runs.
 Our analysis is restricted to those models (Table 1) with continuous ensemble members spanning the historical through RCP8.5 time periods.

-2.2 Penman-Monteith Palmer Drought Severity Index
+2.2 Drought indices